-A memory controller is the hardware block between the processor and the DRAM modules that manages the protocol for reading and writing memory.
+The memory controller sits between the processor and the DRAM modules and runs the protocol for reading and writing memory.
 It hides DRAM’s complexity (refresh, row/column timing, bank scheduling, multiplexed addressing) behind a simple “read this address, write this address” interface to the rest of the chip.

 In modern processors, the memory controller is integrated into the CPU package.
 In older designs (pre-2008 Intel, for example), it was a separate chip on the motherboard’s “northbridge.”